The Book of Mars: A Combat System

 The Book of Mars: A Combat System is a 1981 game supplement published by Image Game Company.

 Gameplay

-The Book of Mars: A Combat System is a combat system, a set of rules designed to be used either as a supplement for existing role-playing games or miniatures rules, or as a complete stand-alone system.
+The Book of Mars: A Combat System is a combat system that can be used as a set of rules that can be used to supplement combat in role-playing games or miniatures games, or it can be used on its own as a stand-alone combat system.

 Reception

 William A. Barton reviewed The Book of Mars in The Space Gamer No. 54.
 Barton commented that "Overall, while not extensive enough to be used as a complete RPG, The Book of Mars should serve quite well as a set of miniature rules or as a supplement for other miniature or RPG systems."